Resources & Scholarships for Black Students | EduMed.org

 How to Apply

-Application requires proof of acceptance to an accredited college or university, evidence of at least 200 hours of community service, an essay, and a high school transcript.
+Application requires proof of acceptance to an accredited college or university, evidence of at least 200 hours of community service, an essay, and high school transcript.

 Organization